 - CO2-thermic Oxidation Process (CO-OP) for Dimension-Controllable Functional Materials

-- Advanced Manufacturing of Metal-Organic Frameworks for CO2 Separation
+- Advanced Manufacturing of Metal-Organic Frameworks (MOFs) and MOF-Derived Materials

 2. Electrochemical Principles of Next-Generation Energy Storage Systems